 - Thursday 9am to 4pm and 6pm to 9pm

 - Friday 9am to 4pm and 7pm to 10pm.

 - 12:00 pm: There will be an ecumenical service (area churches participate) at 12noon to 1:00pm on Good Friday.
-This year it will take place at Thornapple Community Church located at 3260 Thornapple River Dr. SE.
-The community is invited to attend.
+The location of this service will be annouced later.

 - 8:00 pm: At Thornapple there will be a service at 8:00pm remembering Christ's death on the cross.
 Childcare will be provided.

-Sunday, April 20 Easter: There will be THREE worship services on Easter as follows:
+Sunday, April 5 Easter: There will be two worship services on Easter as follows: